Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model: Summary and Future Perspective

 \section{Summary and Future Perspective}

 We presented SVD of correlation matrix of 1D antiferromagnetic quantum Heisenberg model.
-We found that the decomposition naturally creates a hierarchy of data set that coinsides with the ground and various excited states in the classical 1D antiferromagnetic model.
-We think that the SVD analysis for the correlation matrix gives us a very natural way of a quantum PCA and overcomes disadvantage of treating local entanglement.
-The present SVD method is also closely related to holographic transformation.
+We found that the decomposition naturally creates a hierarchy of data set that coinsides with the ground and various domain excitations in the classical 1D antiferromagnetic model.
+The SVD analysis for the correlation matrix gives us a very natural way of a quantum PCA in the sense that the SVD gives us important information of the ground-state wavefunction, and overcomes disadvantage of treating local entanglement.
 The classical limit of the ground state is the principle component, but at the same time the domain excitations play important roles in the residual singular values.
 We have obtained important relationships associated with domain size, the scaling of SVD spectrum, and reconstruction formula of the two-point correlator.

 The presence of a successful method for selectively observing basis states of a quantum wavefunction may also be suggestive for the study of weak value, weak measurement, and related topics associated with quantum measurement that does not break quantum superposition~\cite{Aharonov1,Aharonov2,Brodutch}.